 - Meanwhile, combine egg yolks and caster/superfine sugar in the heatproof bowl.
 Using a whisk or hand-held electric beaters, whisk them together until they are light, fluffy and lemon-coloured.

 - When all the cream has been added, place the bowl over the saucepan of barely simmering water on the lowest possible heat.Stir constantly with a wooden spoon in a figure of 8 until the custard begins to thicken.
-Don’t be tempted to do this over high heat.
-You may end up with scrambled eggs.
+Don’t be tempted to do this over high heat – you may end up with scrambled eggs.

 - The custard is ready when it lightly coats the back of a wooden spoon.
 To test, run your finger along the back of the spoon – if it leaves a clear trace the custard is ready.